techthiyanes/DUCK-datasets/annotation_tool/README.md

 > **Note**
 >
 > Your progress is saved every time you click "Accept" or "Reject", so you can stop the script at any time and resume later.
-Note that if you edit and skip a problem, your changes will be lost.
+Note that if you edit and skip a problem, your changes will be lost when you stop the script.
 >
 > To resume, simply run the script again with the same arguments.

 When you re-run the script, please close the old browser tab and open a new one.
-Also, please don't refresh the page while using the script.

 ## Notes
 The script uses ![KaTeX](https://katex.org/) to render LaTeX.
 While it supports most LaTeX commands, it doesn't support all of them.
 If you encounter a valid LaTeX formula that KaTeX doesn't render, you can edit it or probably just leave it as is.